-Other research has suggested that caring for a dog, in particular, is healthful in that it keeps us vital and generally insures that we get a walk every day.
+Other research has suggested that caring for a dog, in particular, is healthful in that it keeps us vital and generally ensures that we get a walk every day.
 Here are six ways pets can improve your health.

-Whether you are an introvert or an extrovert, maintaining friendships is actually critical to your health and well being.
+Whether you are an introvert or an extrovert, maintaining friendships is actually critical to your health and well-being.

-Create a buddy system with a group of friends for rides home from doctor or hospital appointments or other times when you need a helping hand.
+Create a buddy system with a group of friends for rides home from the doctor or hospital appointments or other times when you need a helping hand.

 Housing is generally your biggest retirement expense.
 Whether married or not, all retirees need to think carefully about their housing choices.

 As someone single, you have more flexibility about where you live — consider the pros and cons of some of these options:

 Live Abroad: If you don’t have adult children or grandchildren, there might be few drawbacks to living abroad.
 It can be such a wonderful (and cost-efficient) opportunity.

 Live in a Walkable Community: A walkable community might be better for you in case you can no longer drive.

 Find Roommates: Remember The Golden Girls?
 Living together with other single friends can cut your costs and provide the built-in support you might want or need.

 Retire to a Retirement Community: Retirement communities give you built-in “community” — a group of people like you.